How Flemming Efterskole uses real-time data to strengthen student engagement and growth

 To cover the most important aspects of the students' one year journey, seven different milestones were identified, from 4 weeks before students started until their last day at the school.
 All milestones being related to either a period coming to an end (meaning a new one to start) or a significant event.

-For each milestone, a micro survey (pulse) was built up around three main drivers* of institutional support, student well-being and student growth, reusing main KPI questions throughout the year to uncover positive and negative trends.
+For each milestone, an intelligent check-in was built up around three main drivers* of institutional support, student well-being and student growth, reusing main KPI questions throughout the year to uncover positive and negative trends.
 Furthermore, a major student call to action ended every pulse connecting the individual student with her/his mentor in just one click, removing all barriers of “reaching out for help”.

-*The micro surveys of preboarding and end-of-year put a bigger focus on student communication and future recruitment.
+*The check-ins of preboarding and end-of-year put a bigger focus on student communication and future recruitment.